merqlove/some_ecto/README.md

 # SomeEcto

-Example of Ecto error on preloading embed associations:
+Example of Ecto error on preloading belongs_to associations for embedded schemas:

 ```
   1) test changeset with valid attributes (SomeEctoTest)